n8henrie/n8henrie.github.io/_posts/2011-01-31-imagine-puddle.md

           there were no afterlife and therefore no reason to understand it, and
         </li>
         <li>
-          if death were the humble end of an individual’s existence, and therefore nobody (or at least very few) had ever passed on genes to help us understand.
+          if death were the humble end of an individual's existence, and therefore nobody (or at least very few) had ever passed on genes to help us understand.
         </li>
       </ol>
     </li>